a1aks/Cytoscape_Course/README.md

 The measure you use depends on how you define centrality.
 Several of these measures are:

-> **Degree centrality**
+**Degree centrality**
->
-> *An important node is involved in large number of interactions.* The
+*An important node is involved in large number of interactions.* The
 > number of edges connected with a particular node.

->
-> **Eigenvector centrality**
+**Eigenvector centrality**
->
-> *An important node is connected to important neighbors.* This is a
-> measure of influence of a given node in the whole network.
-The notion
-> is how well-connected a given node is with other well connected nodes
-> in the network.
+*An important node is connected to important neighbors.* This is a measure of influence of a given node in the whole network.
+The notion is how well-connected a given node is with other well connected nodes in the network.
 This is how, for example, Google determines page rank.

->
-> **Betweenness centrality**
+**Betweenness centrality**
->
-> *An important node lies on a high proportion of paths between other
-> nodes in the network.* Model based on communication flow.
-A person who
+*An important node lies on a high proportion of paths between other nodes in the network.*

-> lies on communication paths can control communication flow, and is
-> thus important.
->
-> **Closeness centrality**
+**Closeness centrality**
->
-> *An important node is typically “close” to, and can communicate
-> quickly with, the other* *nodes in the network.* Length of the average
-> shortest path between a given node and all other nodes in a graph.
+*An important node is typically “close” to, and can communicate quickly with, the other nodes in the network.* Length of the average shortest path between a given node and all other nodes in a graph.

 # End of description